Kenosha, Wisconsin: Railroad

+Airport

 Kenosha Regional Airport (KENW) serves the city and surrounding communities.
 The city is located approximately 52 miles north of O'Hare International Airport in Chicago (one of the world's busiest airports) and approximately 32 miles south of General Mitchell International Airport in Milwaukee.

 Health care

 Kenosha has two hospitals: the Froedtert South Kenosha Medical Center Campus downtown and the Aurora Medical Center at the extreme western edge of the city limits.
 Just outside of the city limits in neighboring Pleasant Prairie is the St. Catherine's Medical Center Campus, which opened in 2002 and has a heart institute named in honor of cardiac surgeon Michael E. DeBakey.

 Public safety

 The Kenosha Police Department is responsible for the law enforcement in Kenosha since 1850, and is housed in the Kenosha Public Safety building.
 The Kenosha County Courthouse and Jail were added to the National Register of Historic Places in 1982.
 The jail and a separate facility, the Kenosha County Detention Center (KCDC), are operated by the sheriff's department.
 The Kenosha Correctional Center, a minimum security state prison, is also located in Kenosha and is under the operation of the Wisconsin Department of Corrections.

 In August 2020, during the Kenosha unrest, a probation and parole building utilized by the Division of Community Corrections was burned down by rioters.